hanshuo-shuo/llm_atonomy/README.md

 Plan: Predict when VLM advice is needed, not just when it is uncertain.

+## Orcacle

+We also introduce an oracle agent, who knows exactly where the goal is and is navigating towards that goal, but it is still using the same adaptor.
+Recall that my framework is ask the vlm to output the dx and dy.
+Now I just use a perfect answer as an oracle, and I also changed how the env works.

 ## Obstacle

 <img width="1502" height="1046" alt="image" src="https://github.com/user-attachments/assets/da6e406c-25f9-41c6-9b4b-4d348a9df15f" />

 <img width="1600" height="1100" alt="image" src="https://github.com/user-attachments/assets/21c9ca4f-6f9e-4ade-9b91-ecd620c2f211" />